This healthy and savory black bean soup recipe with dry beans is easy to prepare, freezer-friendly, and perfect for those cold winter days.

-- sour cream, red onions, scallions, chives or/or cilantro, for serving
+- avocado, sour cream, red onions, scallions, chives and/or cilantro, for topping

-- Rinse beans and place in a large pot with about 8 cups of water.
+- Overnight Method: Rinse beans and place in a large pot with about 8 cups of water.
 Soak beans overnight.

-- If you want to do this a quicker method, cover and bring to a boil, then remove from heat and let the beans sit, covered for one hour.
+- To reduce the cook time, use this quicker method: Cover the pot and bring to a boil, then remove from heat and let the beans sit, covered for 1 hour.